BerkeleyLab/Marble/design/scripts/README.md

 ![drc](img/drc_button.png)

 and click on `Run DRC`.
-Then generate the netlist by clicking on `File / Fabrication Outputs / IPC-D-356 Netlist File...`, click `Save`.
+Then generate a netlist file by clicking on `File / Fabrication Outputs / IPC-D-356 Netlist File...`, click `Save`.
+Fab houses often use this file format to set up their testing of bare boards.

 After these steps, we're ready to have the manufacturing script take over and generate the fabrication package.